DSprtn/GTFO_VR_Plugin/README.md

 ## A plugin to add full roomscale virtual reality support to your favorite game!

-### WARNING: MOD NOT WORKING AS OF R4
+### WARNING: MOD NOT YET WORKING AS OF R4, Il2CPP UPDATE SHOULD BE COMING UP SOON
-### As of the R4 update the game uses the il2cpp compiler which sadly makes it impossible to get the VR mod working again.
-If the developers decide to switch back to Mono I will resume work on it.

 Active trello board (upcoming features and ongoing work) - https://trello.com/b/zSk7bBMS/gtfovr